 Imagine biting into them- it's a bit like a sweet and sour candy, but healthier.
 They're perfect for those who like a less sugary option in their desserts or cocktails.

-Their chewy texture gives a delightful contrast too.
-We’ve tried them in cakes and trust us; they shine just as bright.
-Interested in more cranberry goodness?
-Check out other cranberry substitutes that you might find handy.
+Their chewy texture gives a nice contrast too.
+We've tried them in cakes and trust us; they shine just as bright.

 3 - Frozen Berries